 14. Open for Business

 You are now ready to open your cat cafe.
-If you followed the steps above, you should be in a great position to build a successful business.
-Below are answers to frequently asked questions that might further help you.
+If you followed the steps above, you will know exactly how to start a cat cafe.
+Below are answers to frequently asked questions that might further help you learn how to run a cat cafe.

 How to Finish Your Ultimate Business Plan in 1 Day!